Etherpod/Ship-Enhancements/README.md

 - **Clock**: Adds a clock to the cockpit that tells the time in minutes and seconds.
 Why, you might ask?
 Why not?
 It makes a nice ticking sound, if you like that sort of background noise.
 - **Ship Item Placement**: Lets you place items inside or on top of your ship.
 - **Portable Campfire**: Adds a portable campfire to the ship next to your suit.
 Set it up wherever you want and roast a marshmallow.
+- **Portable Tractor Beam**: Adds a portable Nomai tractor beam to the ship near the ship log.
+Place it down somewhere if you need an extra boost in height.
 - **Portable Fuel Canister**: Adds a portable fuel tank inside the ship at the back.
 You can bring it around with you in case you need to refuel your jetpack while traveling.
 The fuel tank can completely refill your jetpack about 3 times before it runs out of fuel.
 - **Expedition Flag**: Adds a portable flag to the ship between the cockpit and the supplies section.
 Place it down somewhere if you want to mark some exploratory feat or if you want to mark where you've been.
 - **Ship Tether**: Adds a few hooks to the ship cabin.
 You can attach these hooks to pretty much any surface- including the ship- and tether yourself to them.
 If you want to get even crazier, grab a second hook after tethering to one and tether to the new one; it will connect the two hooks together.